 Variety is key when feeding your dog a raw diet.

 You should strive to rotate through several different protein sources, organs, and fruits and veggies.
-This will help ensure that your dog receives all the vitamins and nutrients that he needs.
+This will help ensure that your dog receives all the vitamins and nutrients that they need!

 An ideal raw diet consists of: